The Urysohn Ladder: Recursive Metric Contraction for Scalable Continual Learning: Recursion via Hierarchical Depth

-From a wormhole perspective, we observe:1) \textbf{Flat inference (search)} corresponds to geodesic traversal on $\mathcal{M}_0$, analogous to Savitch-style recursion without memoization; 2) \textbf{Condensation} corresponds to collapsing verified geodesic segments into singular points, eliminating redundant distance; 3) \textbf{Hierarchical inference} corresponds to navigation on $\mathcal{M}_D$, where long temporal separations have been converted into short paths through quotient geometry.
-The resulting structure is a \textbf{tower of quotient manifolds}, in which complexity is serialized into depth rather than width.
-Just as Savitch’s theorem manages space by serializing verification, recursive condensation manages capacity by serializing abstraction.
+Subsequent inference does not re-traverse the original geodesic; it traverses a \emph{wormhole}, a metric shortcut induced by contraction, which transforms repeated recursive verification into direct navigation on a folded manifold.
+From a wormhole perspective, we observe: 1) \textbf{Flat inference (search)} corresponds to geodesic traversal on $\mathcal{M}_0$, analogous to Savitch-style recursion without memoization; 2) \textbf{Condensation} corresponds to collapsing verified geodesic segments into singular points, eliminating redundant distance; 3) \textbf{Hierarchical inference} corresponds to navigation on $\mathcal{M}_D$, where long temporal separations have been converted into short paths through quotient geometry.
+The resulting structure is a \textbf{tower of quotient manifolds}, which we call Urysohn Ladder (Fig. \ref{fig:log_scaling}), in which complexity is serialized into depth rather than width.
+Just as Savitch’s theorem manages space by serializing verification, Urysohn Ladder manages capacity by recursive condensation.